rhshadrach/mkdocs-argref-plugin/README.md

 ## Changelog

+### 0.5.0 (2024-08-25)

+- Fix bug when `filter_links=True` and multiple autolinks are specified.

 ### 0.4.0 (2024-08-13)

-- Added ability to use multiple references for each link.
+- Added ability to use multiple references for each link and skip replacements within links.

 ### 0.3.0 (2024-06-07)